Being creative and resourceful with money helps you get through the hard times.

 After uploading your first video, you don’t automatically earn money.
 It takes some time to start making money on YouTube.

-You have to reach at least 1,000 subscribers and over 4,000 accumulated watch hours within the past 12 months.
+You must reach 1,000 subscribers and over 4,000 accumulated watch hours within 12 months.
 Only then can you join the YouTube Partner Program, which gives access to the platform’s monetization features.

 To apply for the program, turn on monetization in your account settings.
-Aside from the YouTube Partner Program, you may also choose to list your videos on YouTube Premium.
+Aside from the YouTube Partner Program, you may also list your videos on YouTube Premium.

 - College students and graduates who speak English fluently and love talking to people from different cultures